ganapathy-r-balaji/ganapathy-r-balaji/README.md

 - 👋 Hi, I’m @ganapathy-r-balaji
 - 👀 I’m interested in using Data Science tools to provide insights and recommendations.
-- 🌱 I’m currently pursuing Masters in Data Analytics from the Georgia Institute of Technology.
+- 🌱 I’m graduated with a Masters degree in Data Analytics from the Georgia Institute of Technology.
 I am also pursuing a Data Engineering NanoDegree from Udacity.
 - 📫 You can reach me at bgraaman89@gmail.com.
 My LinkedIn profile is - www.linkedin.com/in/ganapathybalaji

 <!---